 Whether your kitchen cabinets are used to store dry food goods and various other kitchen essentials such as serving ware, utensils, small appliances, pots and pans, or cleaning supplies, cleaning cabinets both inside and out should factor in your kitchen cleaning routine regularly to retain a level of hygiene.

 Most kitchen cabinets are made of hardwood or budget-friendly materials such as plywood or particleboard.
-Either way, it is important to clean your cabinets regularly to keep your kitchen fresh and sanitary.
-We look at products to quickly clean your cabinets as part of your kitchen cleaning routine and advise on how to prevent damage to the interior wood material and the outer finish.
-Get ready to roll up your sleeves!
-And once you've finished cleaning your cabinets you might want to take a look at our guide on kitchen cabinet organization ideas, afterward.
+Either way, it is important to clean your cabinets regularly and with suitable cleaning products to prevent damage to the interior wood material and the outer finish.

-- Handheld vacuum – a great option to quickly remove food crumbs from upper cabinets and particles from lower cabinets.
+- Handheld vacuum – a great option to quickly remove dust from the top of kitchen cabinets and food crumbs from the inside of cabinets.

-- All-purpose cleaner – that is gentle, made for wood, and has been spot tested to make sure it does not damage your wood finish.
+- All-purpose cleaner – that is gentle, made of wood, and has been spot tested to make sure it does not damage your wood finish.

 When it comes to store-bought products, always follow the manufacturer's directions and do a spot test at a hidden location to observe how the cleaner reacts with your cabinets.

 1. Start by cleaning the top of the cabinets

 Start at the top to avoid any dust from falling onto clean surfaces below and undoing all your hard work, because unless your kitchen cabinets sit flush with the ceiling, the tops are the ideal surface to harbor hidden dust – and being out of sight, out of mind it can accumulate quickly.